-Upon the sounding of the alarm all people in the building will leave immediately in accordance with directions posted in each classroom and report to their designated area for attendance.
+Upon the sounding of the alarm, all people in the building will leave immediately in accordance with directions posted in each classroom and report to their designated area for attendance.
 Students are expected to cooperate fully and follow the directions of any adult during building evacuation.
 Silence is required.
 Do not return to the building until instructed to do so by a faculty member, even if the alarm stops.
+Evacuations will be practiced at least three times per year.